William C. Eddy: Personal life

-At age 70, Eddy's professional career ended, but he remained very active in personal pursuits.
+At age 70, Eddy's professional career ended, but he remained very active in personal pursuits, retiring to Michigan City, Indiana.
 For 33 years, starting in the 1930s, he had designed annual calendars for Honeywell's Brown Instruments.
 In retirement, he continued as an accomplished cartoonist and visual artist, winning awards for his oil paintings, ceramic sculptures, stained glass creations, and computer-generated art.
-A skilled sailor, Eddy owned a custom-built Chinese junk and sailed it all over Lake Michigan.
+A skilled sailor, Eddy owned a custom-built Chinese junk ship and sailed it all over Lake Michigan.
 He cared deeply for animals, and his last major activity was operating a small preserve for injured creatures.

 Eddy met his future wife, Christine Woolridge, when she was traveling the world, and they were married in July 1927, in Hankow, China.
-They had three children, Nancy; William C., Jr.; and Dianne.
+They had three children, Nancy; William C., Jr.; and Dianna.
 Captain William Crawford Eddy died in Michigan City on September 15, 1989, and was buried at Arlington National Cemetery.